 They can reach out to several lenders to find a rate that works for you.
 Brokers generally charge a 0.8% to 1% commission for a 5-year fixed mortgage.

 Correspondent lenders work directly with the borrowers.
 They’re the initial lender and sometimes service the loan.
 They’ll collect a fee from the loan once it closes and sells the loan to an investor on the secondary market.

 A benefit is access to a variety of loan products.
 But once it’s sold, borrowers don’t find out who manages their mortgage until after the sale.

 Mortgages have two channels: wholesale and retail.
 Retail loans are financial institutions.
 They deal with borrowers directly and conduct loans in-house.

-Wholesale lenders don’t detail with borrowers directly.
+Wholesale lenders don’t detail borrowers directly.
 Rather, they offer loans at a discounted rate through third parties.
 Then the broker or bank needs to find a borrower to pair with the discounted rate.
-Wholesalers provide favourable loans but you’ve to go through a third party to find them.
+Wholesalers provide favourable loans, but you’ve to go through a third party to find them.

 When you apply for a portfolio loan, lenders issue and keep mortgages instead of selling to a secondary market.
 Since it’s kept in-house, lenders generally offer flexible terms.

 Portfolio loans are easier to qualify for than other loan types.
 But it comes with higher interest rates, prepayment penalties, and inconvenient repayment schedules.

 Hard Money Lenders

 Hard money lenders are private investors or companies who directly deal with the borrower.
 While other lenders check your ability to repay loans, hard money lenders decide based on your property’s value.